 Gap between workpieces

-It is quite common during the welding production, there may be gap between sheets before starting spot welding, mainly due to the process tolerances in the preceding stamping process, stamping or sheet forming.
+It is quite common during the welding production, there may be a gap between sheets before starting spot welding, mainly due to the process tolerances in the preceding stamping process, stamping, or sheet forming.
 This will need special process parameter settings to close the gap between sheets before starting the weld current.
-It can be done by prolonging the squeeze time, slightly increase the electrode force during squeeze time, or by using a preheating pulse with lower current before the weld current.
+Common solutions to close the gaps are:

-Numerous automotive parts, especially for the safety components are produced by hot stamping technology today.
-The high strength at the final stage and the good plastic formability after heating is the main benefits of this technology.
+Today many manufactures produce numerous automotive parts, especially for the safety components by hot stamping technology.
+The high strength at the final stage and the good plastic formability after heating are the main benefits of this technology.

-But welding on hot stamped parts can be tricky, since heat treatment process effects the properties of base material and surface coating.
+But welding on hot stamped parts can be tricky since the heat treatment process affects the properties of base material and surface coating.

-For example, intermetallic alloying reaction between the Al-Si coating and the iron of the sheet material takes place during heating process in the furnace.
-As a result the electrical resistance of AlSi coating increases after heat treatment.
-Higher resistance influences the current and nugget formation in the welding process.
+For example, the electrical resistance of AlSi coating increases after heat treatment.
+Because the intermetallic alloying reaction between the Al-Si coating and the iron of the sheet material happens during the heating process in the furnace.
+The higher resistance influences the current and nugget formation in the welding process.

-In case of projection welding of fasteners, the huge hardness gap between the fasteners and the hot stamped base material causes the projections to collapse before a good weld is achieved.
+In case of projection welding of fasteners, the huge hardness gap between the fasteners and the hot stamped base material causes the projections to collapse before a good weld forms.